-6. Investment Management
+6 Investment Management

-6.1.
-Investment Guidelines
+6.1 Investment Guidelines

-The Management Company shall manage the assets of the Sub-Funds in accordance with the Unit Trust Agreement within the general framework laid out in the UCITS Act and in compliance with the investment objectives, policies, restrictions, risk profiles, instruments and other guidelines (together, the "Investment Policy") specific to each Sub-Fund as set out in Annex A. The Management Company shall aim to remedy any breach of the Investment Guidelines as soon as practicable wherever such a breach occurs.
-In accordance with the Unit Trust Agreement, the Management Company shall reimburse any direct losses suffered by a Sub-Fund caused by the recklessness, willful default, fraud, bad faith or gross negligence of the Management Company.
+The Management Company shall manage the assets of the Sub-Funds in accordance with the Management Agreement and the Articles of Association within the general framework laid out in the UCITS Act and in compliance with the investment objectives, policies, restrictions, risk profiles, instruments and other guidelines (together, the "Investment Policy") specific to each Sub-Fund as set out in Annex A. The Management Company shall aim to remedy any breach of the Investment Guidelines as soon as practicable wherever such a breach occurs.
+In accordance with the Management Agreement, the Management Company shall reimburse any direct losses suffered by a Sub-Fund caused by the recklessness, willful default, fraud, bad faith or gross negligence of the Management Company.